kumih0/mod11-notetaker/README.md

 - Created the connections between the finished front-end starter code through routes
 - Separate files for html routes and api routes as outlined in hw readme
-- Created a helper folder and a store file to hold methods for getting, adding,
+- Created a helper folder and a store file to hold methods for reading/writing to db file, getting, adding, and deleting notes
+- imported the store methods to apiroutes

 ## Deployed Live Link